 Born in 1966, Mr. Robert-Ambroix earned a degree in Business Administration from HEC (Paris) in 1990.
 He has more than 20 years' experience in the shopping center business, earned in strategic roles at major listed firms in France: Managing Director and later CEO of Mercialys from 2005 to 2013, then Managing Director of the Carmila Group, CEO of Carmila Espana and CEO of Carmila Italia from 2013 to 2020.
+As of September 2022, he is Vice Executive Chair of the real estate group ORPEA.
 The number of offices held is shown in Table 2.